|

 going controversy about the right skewedness of cell volume distribution

-focusing.
-It furthermore provided early computerized list mode data
+initiated computerized list mode data acquisition and

-acquisition as an important prerequisite for the efficient extraction of
+as an important prerequisite for the efficient extraction of

 information and knowledge from multiparameter flow cytometry measurements.